balderdashy/sails-docs/reference/Blueprints.md

 Waterline does not currently support creating new records that are configured for a Many-To-Many association while simoultaniously making that association with another record.
 Because of this, it cannot be done using blueprints.
 Instead, you will have to do a create followed by an update.

 ### Notes

-> Assumes the existence of both `PonyController` and a model called 'Pony'.

 > JSON keys and values must be wrapped in double quotes.
 Singles won't work.